 Empower Yourself to Close the Gaps by Purchasing a Copy of this Book

-One of the most important National Strategies is the National Closing the Gap Strategy that seeks to address the inequalties that exist within Australia between Aboriginal and non-Aboriginal Australians.
+One of the most important National Strategies in Australia is the National Closing the Gap Strategy that seeks to address the inequalities that exist within Australia between Aboriginal and non-Aboriginal Australians.
 One of those inequalities is life expectancy – living shorter lives.
-After 10 years of the Close the Gap Strategy, we are collectively, failing as a country.
-Part of this failurte lies in our approach to understanding Aboriginal people and their Communities.
+After more than 10 years of the Closing the Gap Strategy, we are collectively, failing as a country.
+Part of this failure lies in our approach to understanding Aboriginal people and their Communities.
 To Close the Gaps for Aboriginal Peoples, we need to commit to Closing our own Gap with respect to understanding the people we need to help/ assist/ empower.
 My Book is my response to the lack of training and guidance offered by the Mainstream education system.
 My Book shares my learnings from Aboriginal people and the cultural systems that governs them.

 About Jolleen Hicks

-Jolleen Hicks, the second child of Joan was born in Wickham, Western Australia (Ngarluma country) and grew up in Roebourne.
+Jolleen Hicks, the second child of Joan was born in Wickham, Western Australia (Ngarluma country) and grew up in Roebourne (also Ngarluma country).
 The community she grew up in is well known for mostly the wrong reasons.
 It has a difficult relationship with the media, making the news mostly for negative reasons.
 However, the stories that are mostly missed are the stories of great strength and resilience.
-Her strong interest in Aboriginal issues developed when she was at university, but her desire to have a voice that was heard came much later after she returned home to Roebourne.
+Her strong interest in Aboriginal issues first developed when she was at university, but her desire to have a voice that was heard came much later after she returned home to Roebourne after pursuing education and career over a period of 12 years.
 Jolleen graduated with a Bachelor of Laws from the University of WA in April 2006 at age 23.
-Jolleen started Aboriginal Insights in 2016, and in 2017, her beautiful daughter, Lucy, was born inspiring her to create this book.
-Jolleen wants to build respectful awareness of the amazing diversity of Aboriginal Australia and reach people with knowledge about the beautiful Aboriginal culture that her daughter will come to appreciate in the future.
+Jolleen officially started Aboriginal Insights in 2016, and in 2017, her beautiful daughter, Lucy, was born inspiring her to share her knowledge with workplaces.
+Jolleen wants to lift the cultural awareness of Australians to empower stronger Relationships in Australia.

 “I strongly believe that all Australians want to learn about and better understand our ancient Australian Aboriginal cultures and heritage.
 I choose to believe that every Australian wants Aboriginal people to achieve equality of life – health, education, employment, business, and community.
 I know that many Australians are actively and genuinely working towards this equality.
 I am actively and genuinely sharing my insights of the Aboriginal Community World.”